PaulAbili/Memefs-Filesystem/README.md

 # MEMEfs — A Custom FUSE Filesystem

 The MEMEfs Project was designed to simulate a filesystem.
 Within this project it supports common filesystem operations, read, write, readdir, getattr and a few others.
 This project was designed to give students experience with file system operations and secondary memory.

-**** I made a small modification to mkmemefs (I really didn’t like how the signature didn’t end in a null terminator so I removed one of the ‘+’s so it now looks like "?MEMEFS+CMSC421\0" instead of "?MEMEFS++CMSC421"

 Finally updates will only appear on myfilesystem.img AFTER unmounting

 ## How to Build?
-You've been provided a Makefile.
-If you need to change something, please document it here.
-Otherwise read the following instructions.

 The following will run you through how to compile and fuse setup + Build Project Explained:

 ```bash